dvc0310/mortality-rate-visualization/README.md

 ## API Used

 This project uses D3.js version 7 API for creating visualizations.
 More about it can be found [here](https://d3js.org/).
+I've also used the Howard County Death Rate Dataset from  https://opendata.howardcountymd.gov/Health/Age-Adjusted-Death-Rates-for-Selected-Leading-Caus/j7s2-ynf8

 ## Visualizations